def-gthill/kenpali/kenpali-core.md

 >> [1, 2, 4, 8, 16, 32, 64]
 ```

-The `continueIf` function is like `while`, except it includes one extra element—the first element that doesn't satisfy the condition.
-This make some stopping conditions easier to express.

 ### continueIf|continueIf

 Creates a stream of elements from the input sequence, continuing to the next element if a condition holds.
 The resulting stream has one extra element compared to `while`—the first element that doesn't satisfy the condition—which makes some stopping conditions easier to express.